-If the current condition does not allow to perform internal onsite audits, airlines may decide to perform remote audits as an alternative method.
+If the current condition does not allow internal onsite audits to be performed, airlines may decide to perform remote audits as an alternative method.
 Main processes and procedures relevant to such method should be documented.

 The following should be considered for the different phases of the audit process: